Python3pkg/GiantBombSidebar/README.md

 # GiantBombSidebar
 A simple Python script to get the upcoming Giant Bomb schedule and post it to the sidebar of reddit.com/r/GiantBomb.
-Also indicates in the header if a show is live.
+Also indicates in the header if a show is live and can sync the calendar with Google Calendar.
 This script was designed for Python 2.7.x.

 # Setup
 1. First run this to install the dependencies.